gordyt/git-util/README.md

 [clone-and-filter-repo](bin/clone-and-filter-repo)

-This is a bash script that automates most of the steps required to create a new component-focused repository that is based off of a top-level directory in one of the following "master" repositories:
+This has been rewritten in Python for better performance and also to make it more flexible.
+It can now handle creating a new component-focused repository that is based off of one *or more* top-level directories, typically based off one of the following:

 - `zcs-full`
 - `zd-full`
 - `zqa-full`

 This script maintains full history, including branch labels.
 Run the script with `-h` or `--help` option for instructions.
+There are probably three typical patterns where this script can help.
+These are listed in order from fastest to slowest execution time.

+1. You just need to extract one subtree out of the source repo, with full history.
+You would use the following arguments: -s SRC-REPO -d DEST-REP -f FILTER-DIR
+2. You want to extract one subtree out of the source repo, and then further filter out parts of that subtree that are not required.
+You would use the following arguments: -s SRC-REPO -d DEST-REP -f FILTER-DIR -i INCLUDE-PATHS-FILE
+3. You want to extract multiple subtrees out of the source repo, and further filter out parts of the subtree that are not required.
+You would use the following arguments: -s SRC-REPO -d DEST-REP -f INCLUDE-PATHS-FILE

+The crucial difference to keep in mind between action #2 and action #3 is the format of the *INCLUDE-PATHS-FILE*.
+The process of extracting a subtree first (as in action #2) promotes all of the children of *FILTER-DIR* to the top-level of *DEST-REPO*.
+But in action #3, because we do not first apply a subtree filter (you can only do that with one subtree), then the new contents of *DEST-REPO* maintain their full hierarchy.

+Examples will follow.

 ## docs